Saem-Ratul10/Fabrilife-E-commerce-Website_Manual-QA-Project/README.md

 Test cases, bug reports, screenshot of issues with drive link.

 ## How to use
-Open `test cases.xlsx` in Excel to view test cases.
-Bugs are reported into `bug reports`.
+Open `test cases` folder to view test cases.
+Bugs are reported into `bug reports` folder.

 ## Project Owner
 Saem Shahriar Ratul  -contact: saimratul053@gmail.com